PostHog/posthog.com/contents/tutorials/api-feature-flags.md

 </MultiLanguage>

-This filter object can include available user properties, cohorts, or group properties.
+This filter object can include available user properties, cohorts, or group properties if you capture events with [person profiles](/docs/data/persons).
 You also can use the `PATCH` endpoint to change the name, key, filters, deleted status, active status, and more.

 > Be careful when using the `PATCH` endpoint, as it overwrites any current feature flag details.
 Find out more in [our API docs](/docs/api/feature-flags#patch-api-projects-project_id-feature_flags-id).